-Recurrent funding relates to appropriation received from DEW pursuant to subsection 90(4) of the Landscape Act to support the Boards business operation and the administration of the Landscape Act.
+Intra-government transfers are recurrent funding relates to appropriation received from DEW pursuant to subsection 90(4) of the Landscape Act to support the Boards business operation and the administration of the Landscape Act.
+Total of the funding were \$542 000 (2023: \$590 000).